shawngraham/eleventy-chirpy-blog-template/content/assessment/index.md

 - 'My presence has made meaningful contributions to this class'
 - 'I have made meaningful contributions but there are reasons why I haven't made more'

+'Active engagement with discussions' of course is predicated on being in class, but that doesn't necessarily mean being loud or dominating a discussion.
+It can be quite, smaller sub-group conversations.
+It can also be demonstrated through things like annotation and via your free-writing and the way you document your work in the hands-on exercises.

-We will do this at the end of Term 1.
+We will assess scholarly presence at the end of Term 1.
 I will take your self-assessment into consideration, and if I agree, then that will be your grade.
 When I have disagreed in the past with a self-assessment, nine times out of ten it has been because I have seen greater value in your contribution that you have.
 Sometimes I've had to have a frank talk.

 For 'Scholarly Generosity', I will consult your peers on the ways you have been generous in your scholarly identity in our classroom, on a three point scale: 'excellent' | supportive' | 'developing', with examples.
 For more on such ['generous thinking', see Kathleen Fitzpatrick's introduction to her book of the same name](https://kfitz.info/generous-thinking-introduction/).